infiniteflight/infiniteflight-docs/manual/pilot-user-interface/pause-menu.md

 4. The typical fuel burn of your selected aircraft is displayed here to help you decide how much you need, as well as an estimated endurance time.

+   Tip

-TOP TIP: Always take more fuel than you need, especially on the live servers.
+   : Always take more fuel than you need, especially on the live servers.
 Extensive delays can be expected with active ATC when it is busy!